 The day to day

 Your Program Leaders are friendly, outgoing, and knowledgeable locals who are passionate about showing you the best parts of their towns.
 Ask them anything, from where to go hiking this weekend to the best local band to listen to.
+Program Leaders are full-time WorldStrides employees who have experience with thousands of college students each year.

 Smartphones will work in all the cities we go to.
 In your pre-departure materials, we’ll suggest a variety of plans and SIM card solutions—your choice may depend on your device, your U.S. carrier, and your screen time.